 For many organizations, the customer experience is an ever-evolving vision.
-With how quickly technology and customer service progresses, the needs and expectations of customers are constantly in flux, and the tools and practices available to meet customer demands are multiplying at a rapid pace.
+At the fast pace that technology and customer service progresses, the needs and expectations of customers are constantly in flux, and the tools available to meet customer demands are multiplying rapidly.
 So how does your organization keep up with the competition when it comes to providing your customers with the absolute best possible experience?

 Collaboration (hopefully) comes naturally to individual teams.
 Your team shares goals, expectations, and sometimes even desks.
 Where collaboration is less likely to occur is cross-organizationally (across roles, departments, or functions), and this might just be where your customers need it most.

 Cross-organizational collaboration is critical to business innovation and a positive brand experience for your customers.
 Quality and consistency from every department will create a more enjoyable and efficient customer experience.

 Here are four ways cross-organizational collaboration will improve your business’ customer experience:

 We’re all guilty of viewing problems through the lens of our own perspective and by extension, producing solutions based on our limited view.
 But the same scene may look a lot different from another vantage point (i.e. the marketing team, product team, sales team, and so on).

 When teams fail to seek input from other departments, they often overlook steps of the process that they may not personally be involved in, leading to shortcomings that the customer discovers.
 Bringing representatives from across the company together to collaborate on one issue sheds light on process problems and produces innovative solutions that might not have been possible in a vacuum.

 As we know, customer expectations and needs are evolving, and fast.
 But it’s unreasonable to expect every single member of your organization to be totally caught up with all these changes at all times.
 Cross-organizational collaboration provides an opportunity for a fresh set of eyes to view your team’s practices, challenge what appears to be outdated, and offer suggestions for improvement.